williamouyang/okta.github.io/docs/api/rest/factor_admin.md

 The Okta Factor Administration API is a subset of the Factors API.
 It provides operations to activate or deactivate which factor types are available to use for multi-factor authentication.
 Activating a factor type with this API does not enable multi-factor authentication.
 It makes an activated factor available for multi-factor authentication only.

 After activating a facor with this API, it cannot be used until you enable a policy that uses this factor.
-If there is only one factor enabled in the policy, this api cannot disable that factor.
+If there is only one factor enabled in the policy, this API cannot disable that factor.

 > This API is currently in **Beta** status and provides no guarantees for backwards-compatibility.
 Okta is free to break this API until it is released.